arielf/cuts/README.md

 I felt the need to write `cuts`:

 #### `cuts` automatically detects the file input column delimiter:

+In ~90% of common cases there's no need to pass the delimiter.
+The other ~10% are covered via supported options.

 ```
 #
 # -- cut doesn't: